mathsoul/Pool-Inference/README.md

-## Code for Paper 'Combining Forecasts from Multiple Experts for Multiple Variables'
+## Code and Data for Paper 'Combining Forecasts from Multiple Experts for Multiple Variables'

 **Readers can begin by clicking the “Download Repository” tab in the top right corner.**